Issuance of Rabbit Licences to residents of New Brunswick.

 Minor Rabbit licence holders are not permitted to carry a firearm unless they are 12-15 years of age, have passed the Firearms Safety/Hunter Education course and are accompanied by a person 19 years of age or older.

-A Rabbit Licence entitles the holder to hunt, trap or snare rabbits during the open season for rabbit (varying hare) in New Brunswick.
+A Rabbit Licence entitles the holder to hunt or snare rabbits during the open season for rabbit (varying hare) in New Brunswick.

 Changes To Fees